 Gayle D. Beebe became Westmont's eighth president in 2007.
 He has focused on strategic planning, completing the campus master plan, and building a strong financial base for the 21st century.
-He presided over the successful recovery from the 2008 Tea Fire, the national Bright Hope for Tomorrow and Strength for Today capital campaign, and construction of Adams Center for the Visual Arts, Winter Hall for Science and Mathematics, the Global Leadership Center, an observatory and renovated athletic facilities.
-Construction of a new residence hall and Leadership Center began in April 2016.
+He presided over the successful recovery from the 2008 Tea Fire, the national Bright Hope for Tomorrow and Strength for Today capital campaign, and construction of Adams Center for the Visual Arts, Winter Hall for Science and Mathematics, the Global Leadership Center, an observatory, and renovated athletic facilities.
 Dr. Beebe has overseen the creation of the Martin Family Institute for Christianity and Culture, the Dallas Willard Center for Spiritual Formation, the five centers associated with the Global Leadership Center (the Mosher Center for Moral and Ethical Leadership, the Hughes Center for Neuroscience and Leadership, the Goble Center for Global Learning, the Eaton Center for Entrepreneurship and Innovation, and the Montecito Institute for Executive Education), and the expansion of Westmont's global programs.